1Password/scim-examples/aws-ecsfargate-terraform/README.md

 - Install [Terraform](https://www.terraform.io/downloads)
 - Have your `scimsession` file and bearer token (as seen in `PREPARATION.md`) ready

-## Sign in with `aws`

-Ensure you are authenticated with the `aws` tool in your local environment.
+- Make sure you're authenticated with the `aws` command-line tool in your local environment.
+Learn more in the [Terraform AWS Provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

-See [Terraform AWS Authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication) for more details.

 ## Step 1: Configure the bridge